qtumproject/qtumbook/part1/utxos-balances.md

 qdiqg2mp646KhSQjVud3whv6C34hNHQnL2
 ```

-An UXTO address is 20 bytes (160 bits) long, [base58 encoded](https://en.bitcoin.it/wiki/Base58Check_encoding).
+An UTXO address is 20 bytes (160 bits) long, [base58 encoded](https://en.bitcoin.it/wiki/Base58Check_encoding).
 This is the same length as Ethereum's address.
 We can convert it to an Ethereum compatible hexadecimal address:

 ```
 qcli gethexaddress qdiqg2mp646KhSQjVud3whv6C34hNHQnL2